 Poster Presentations: Tips and Tools - Slides from a Loyola Libraries workshop on poster presentations, sharing a range of guidelines on designing a poster.

-Accessibility Instructions for Poster Design - Don't forget to take the extra steps that will make your poster accessible to all of your audience.
+Accessibility Instructions for Poster Design - Do not forget to take the extra steps that will make your poster accessible to all of your audience.
 These instructions include information on designing a poster and presentation that will be accessible to participants with different levels of visual impairment, Deaf or Hard of Hearing individuals, and more.

 Creating Effective Academic Posters - A discussion of the purpose of an academic poster, and some tips on getting started.